 Stuttgart is one of the leading IT locations in Germany and has the highest number of employees in the high-tech sector on a European level.
 The State Capital is also home to the headquarters of renowned IT companies such as Vector Informatik GmbH or GFT SE.
 One of the eight German locations of the hardware and software developer Microsoft is also located in the district of Vaihingen.

-Since February 2020, a new supercomputer has been in operation at the at the University of Stuttgart.
+Since February 2020, a new supercomputer has been in operation at the High Performance Computing Center (HLRS) (opens in a new tab) at the University of Stuttgart.
 Its performance amounts to 24 petaflops and it is 3.5 times faster than its predecessor.
 It’s called Hawk, (in German Falke).
 The supercomputer is the fastest computer system for industrial production worldwide.
 It supports research in science and industry, particularly in engineering, to advance applications in the fields of energy, climate, mobility, medicine and health.
 The production and installation of Hawk cost 38 million euros.